Nischai/FinnaMind/README.md

 - `lib/message_parser.dart`: Utility for parsing SMS content
 - `lib/sms_service.dart`: Service for listening to incoming SMS messages
 - `android/`: Native Android code for SMS permissions and receivers

+## Platform Support

+This app is designed for Android only, as iOS does not allow third-party apps to read SMS messages due to platform restrictions.

+## Use Cases

+- Analyzing SMS notifications from banks, delivery services, etc.
+- Extracting important information from messages
+- Testing SMS parsing algorithms
+- Educational tool for understanding text parsing techniques